-Phil said that he had an idea: create some technology, patent it, and sell the whole thing to IBM (this would be Microsoft or Google today; this all happened in the 1980’s).
+Phil said that he had an idea: create some technology, patent it, and sell the whole thing to IBM (this would be Microsoft or Google today).
 He said that he needed someone who could build hardware and program it.

 Chapter 1 – The Three Caballeros

 That first job was in Marion, Ohio, about an hour’s drive north of OSU.
 Being young, I had lots of midnight oil to burn.
 Later, that youth was a detriment.
 More on that later.

 Phil had partnered with Nick Venetis, a fraternity brother of his.
 Nick said he didn’t know anything about technology, but he was going to be our sales and marketing person, anyway.

 Phil came up with the idea: we would build a wireless fire alarm system.
 This seemed like a great idea, especially the MGM Grand hotel burned down the ground in Las Vegas.

 So, we went to work.
 I had played around with power-line lamp control modules, marketed as the X10 system (later to be marketed by Radio Shack [rip] as “Plug and Power”).
 It seemed to me that we could connect a smoke detector to an X10 transmitter.
 There would be a X10 receiver that would display a room number on a screen.
 We only had three “rooms”.